gravitational/teleport/rfd/0167-console-service.md

 #### Limit command execution to a configured list of users/groups

-To limit the access to the `teleport console` we can introduce a new section on the Teleport's configuration that enable users to set a list of permitted machine users/groups that can invoke the command.
+To limit the access to the `teleport debug` we can introduce a new section on the Teleport's configuration that enable users to set a list of permitted machine users/groups that can invoke the command.